EngineeringEducation/Onboarding/onboarding_guide.md

 Next, locally (on your computer), create a branch with your name. ([Stuck?](https://try.github.io/levels/1/challenges/1))

-Edit this page (at the bottom) to include your name, then push your branch to this repository.
+Edit this page (at the bottom) to include your name and a link to your github profile, then push your branch to this repository.
 [Then file a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Next Steps